AbsaOSS/fa-db/README.md

 It brings:

 * `class SlickPgEngine` - implementation of _Core_'s `DBEngine` executing the queries via Slick
-* `class SlickPgStreamingEngine` - implementation of _Core_'s `DBStreamingEngine` executing the queries via Slick in a streaming fashion
 * `class SlickSingleResultFunction` - abstract class for DB functions returning single result
 * `class SlickMultipleResultFunction` - abstract class for DB functions returning sequence of results
 * `class SlickOptionalResultFunction` - abstract class for DB functions returning optional result
 * `class SlickSingleResultFunctionWithStatus` - abstract class for DB functions with status handling; it requires an implementation of `StatusHandling` to be mixed-in (`StandardStatusHandling` available out-of-the-box)
-* `class SlickStreamingResultFunction` - abstract class for DB functions returning sequence of results (fs2.Stream) in a streaming fashion
 * `trait FaDbPostgresProfile` - to bring support for Postgres and its extended data types in one class (except JSON, as there are multiple implementations for this data type in _Slick-Pg_)
 * `object FaDbPostgresProfile` - instance of the above trait for direct use